 Expect to spend around $35 or so for a competent humidifier that’s a good combination of quality, value, and features.
 Additionally, don’t “cheap out” on spending or you’ll get a small water tank that requires refills more often.
 That’s a hassle!

 Personally, I enjoy using one at work as well, as it keeps my office comfortable, reduces my coughing, and helps me avoid complications and sickness.

 As a starting point, I recommend you plan on spending about $35 for each room you want an electric-powered humidifier in.
 Buy one with a sufficiently large container (say 1 gallon/3.8 L) so you won’t have to constantly refill it.

-You can spend less, but unless you have relatively small needs, a larger one that produces moisture more quickly provides better relief more quickly.
+You can spend less, but unless you have relatively small needs, a larger one that produces moisture provides better relief more quickly.

 Does a humidifier help with a cold?

 Indeed, it can!
-Humidifier use is a great way to reduce your cold symptoms.
+Humidifier use is a great way to relieve your cold symptoms.
 It can definitely help aid in recovery when you’re sick.
-I’ve experienced this personally.
+I’ve learned this from personal experience.

 The drying out of our nasal and respiratory passages means we’re more susceptible to becoming sick.
-A healthy amount of moisture in the air leads to reducing your cold suffering and allows you to heal properly.
+A healthy amount of moisture in the air will help with your cold suffering and allows you to heal properly.

 Low humidity increases the time it takes for your body to rid itself of mucus produced when you’re sick.
 Also, your throat, sinuses, and bronchial passages will feel quite uncomfortable at times.

 Otherwise, you’ll have to use nasal sprays or similar remedies as a workaround.
 But why not address the problem at its source?